 1. Tailor Your Approach:

-– Prioritize Relevance: If a job posting requests salary expectations, include them.
-However, if it’s not explicitly mentioned, focus on showcasing your skills, experience, and qualifications instead.
+β Prioritize Relevance: If a job posting requests salary expectations, include them.
+However, if itβs not explicitly mentioned, focus on showcasing your skills, experience, and qualifications instead.
+Additionally, consider including salary requirements when they are explicitly requested to help align your expectations with the employer’s budgetary constraints.

 2. Utilize the Cover Letter:

-– Address the Elephant in the Room: If you choose not to include expected salary in your resume, mention in your cover letter that you are open to discussing salary expectations during the interview stage.
+β Address the Elephant in the Room: If you choose not to include expected salary in your resume, mention in your cover letter that you are open to discussing salary expectations during the interview stage.
+It is important to wait until a job offer is extended before diving into detailed salary discussions.

 3. Conduct Research and Network: